Sharpik/i3/README.md

 #### Notes

+This version of i3 uses normal 8 slots wide inventory for better compatibility with original Minetest and mods.

-`i3` uses a larger inventory than the usual inventories in Minetest games.
+// `i3` uses a larger inventory than the usual inventories in Minetest games.
-Thus, most chests will be unadapted to this inventory size.
+// Thus, most chests will be unadapted to this inventory size.
-The `i3`  inventory is 9 slots wide by default (without backpack), such as in Minecraft.
+// The `i3`  inventory is 9 slots wide by default (without backpack), such as in Minecraft.

 Report any bug on the [**Bug Tracker**](https://github.com/minetest-mods/i3/issues).